-The neck, like our Editor’s Choice, the Les Paul Studio E1, had a ‘60s SlimTaper D profile, although in this case it was made with okoume rather than mahogany.
+The neck (much like our Editor’s Choice, the Les Paul Studio E1) had a ‘60s SlimTaper D profile.
+Although in this case, it was made with okoume rather than mahogany.
 Like the body, it had a fantastic satin finish, which really allowed free movement up and down the neck for fast play.

 Incredibly, it had a rosewood fretboard, something rarely found at this price point.
-It looked and felt great, and was generally a well hydrated piece of wood.
-The fretwork was generally quite good too, although we did find one sharp fret – fortunately it was the 19th fret, and it was only on the bass side.
-Thanks to the position would be relatively easy to address at home with a file – additionally the position of the fret makes it one that Is much less likely to cause issues.
+It looked and felt great, and was generally a well-hydrated piece of wood.
+The fretwork was generally quite good too, although we did find one sharp fret.
+Fortunately it was the 19th fret, and it was only on the bass side.
+Thanks to the position, it would be relatively easy to address at home with a file.
+Additionally, the position of the fret makes it much less likely to cause issues.

 - Fantastic styling